 Registration & Transcripts

 A hold will be placed on a student's registration and transcript if he/she has $100 or more in unresolved fines.
 A faculty or staff member may be referred to his/her dean or department director, and his/her vehicle may be impounded.
-The Parking and Transportation department reserves the right not to issue permits to any person with $100 or more in unresolved fines.
+The Parking and Transportation Services office reserves the right not to issue permits to any person with $100 or more in unresolved fines.

 Any Violation Notice, which has not been paid or appealed within one month of issuance, shall be considered unresolved.

 A fine must be paid in total; partial fine payments cannot be accepted.